Empress Ma (Han dynasty): As empress dowager

 Empress Dowager Ma continued to be known for her humility and good judgment as empress dowager.
-Emperor Zhang, who was close to his uncles – Empress Dowager Ma's brothers Ma Liao (馬廖), Ma Fang (馬防), and Ma Guang (馬光) – wanted to promote them quickly, but Empress Dowager Ma did not urge it.
+Emperor Zhang, like his father, turned to her when he was in a dilemma about important government issues, to decide the issue with her advice or her approval in the decision he wanted to make.
+Emperor Zhang, who was close to his uncles—Empress Dowager Ma's brothers Ma Liao (馬廖), Ma Fang (馬防), and Ma Guang (馬光)—wanted to promote them quickly, but Empress Dowager Ma did not urge it.
 They did all become important court officials, however.
-In 77, when Emperor Zhang wanted to further create his uncles marquesses, Empress Ma refused, and issued an edict stating that – just as how Emperor Ming had told her that his sons could not be compared with his father's sons – the Mas could not be compared with the Yins and the Guos (the family of Emperor Guangwu's first empress Guo Shengtong).
+In 77, when Emperor Zhang wanted to further create his uncles marquesses, Empress Ma refused, and issued an edict stating that—just as how Emperor Ming had told her that his sons could not be compared with his father's sons—the Mas could not be compared with the Yins and the Guos (the family of Emperor Guangwu's first empress Guo Shengtong).
 She further ordered the local governments not to accept improper requests from the Ma family.
 If there were members of Ma or other closely related families who live exuberantly, Empress Dowager Ma would remove their names from the rolls of the nobles and exile them.

 Empress Dowager Ma also established a textile factory and a mulberry garden for silkworms, which became a fairly productive industry for the imperial household.
 In her spare time, she often discussed important matters of state with Emperor Zhang and taught his sons the Confucian classics – particularly the Analects of Confucius.

 In 79, over Empress Dowager Ma's objection, Emperor Zhang created his uncles marquesses.
 However, under pressure from the empress dowager, the new marquesses, after their requests to decline the fiefs were denied by Emperor Zhang, resigned their government posts.
 In August that year, Empress Dowager Ma died; she was in her 40s.
 She was buried with her husband.